megabar/megabar/README.md

 You should then be able to visit a megabar page at http://localhost:3000/mega-bar/models

 If you are adding megabar to an existing application, you might want to run each of those commands separately and you'd probably want to carefully merge the contents of the host_spec_helper.rb into your existing spec_helper.
+Also, you may not need the rbenv command or want to use an rvm version.

 Getting the latest from the MegaBar Team for your existing megabar app takes just a few steps.